Ileana Rodriguez

 Ileana Rodriguez (born June 12, 1995) is a Cuban-born American Paralympic swimmer and sports administrator.
 She led the Refugee Paralympic Team at the 2020 Summer Paralympics as the Chef de Mission.
 She was to have been the IPC flag bearer but Abbas Karimi and Alia Issa were subsequently named as the two flag bearers.

 Ileana Rodriguez is the CEO of Houston-based firm I Design Access LLC, which provides accessibility and inclusive design advice for major infrastructure projects.
 In 2021, Rodriguez was recognized for her work as one of the Top 25 News Makers in 2020 by the American weekly magazine Engineering News-Record (ENR).
 ENR recognizes construction industry leaders since 1964 who “tackle the most difficult challenges and make our world a better place.”
 Ileana Rodriguez also serves as a Commissioner for the Houston Planning and Houston Airport Commissions.

 Life

 Rodriguez was born in Matanzas in Cuba, and she came to America with her mother, Ileana Laucirica, when she was fifteen.
 She experienced a spinal cord injury at age thirteen due to a congenital arteriovenous malformation.
 Her parents wanted a second opinion on her condition, so Rodriguez and her mother left Cuba and came to Miami.
-They preferred the USA, and they asked her father, Eloy Rodriguez, her brother, also Eloy, and her sister, Ana Maria, to leave Cuba and join them.
+They preferred the US, and they asked her father, Eloy Rodriguez, her brother, also Eloy, and her sister, Ana Maria, to leave Cuba and join them.
 When she was 21, she found that the only place she was comfortable out of her wheelchair was in a swimming pool.